codemonger-io/cdk-rest-api-with-spec/api-docs/markdown/cdk-rest-api-with-spec.methodoptionswithspec.md

 ## MethodOptionsWithSpec interface

-> This API is provided as a preview for developers and may change based on feedback that we receive.
+> This API is provided as a beta preview for developers and may change based on feedback that we receive.
 Do not use this API in a production environment.
 >

 [aws\_apigateway.MethodOptions](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_apigateway.MethodOptions.html) augmented with the properties necessary to build the OpenAPI definition.

-<b>Signature:</b>
+**Signature:**

 ```typescript
 export interface MethodOptionsWithSpec extends apigateway.MethodOptions
 ```
-<b>Extends:</b> apigateway.MethodOptions
+**Extends:** apigateway.MethodOptions

 ## Remarks